esotericenderman/x-prison-reloaded/README.md

 **X-Prison** is a the **ultimate solution** for your prison server!
 This core contains **everything** that should be on each prison server.
 By including **Prison Mines System**, **20+ Custom Enchants**, **Gangs**, **Auto-Sell**, **Auto-Miner** region, **Pickaxe Levels**, **Tokens & Gems** currencies, **Ranks & Prestiges**, **Multipliers** and a lot of more, its one of the **best prison cores** on the market.

-### What is this for?
-Original author is no longer actively maintaining the original plugin.
-So I have decided to create a **"RELOADED"** version of the plugin and update it to Minecraft 1.20.4.
-There's not much else I'll do with this plugin other than attempt to update it to the latest versions of Minecraft and maybe fix a few bug fixes here & there.
-So don't expect **too** much here.

-### Pull Requests -> Original Plugin
-You can still, **supposedly** do pull requests on the original plugin but seeing as the original author has **closed their Discord server from the public** etc. I just wasn't banking on that actually happening **:P**

 # Pages
 ### General
 * [Home](https://github.com/Drawethree/X-Prison/wiki)